 10. Invite your citizen developers to contribute in charting the course.

-When you ask your team to participate in your Center of Excellence and help shape the strategy for your future enhancements, it builds ownership and engagement.
-It is called “citizen” development, after all!
+Ask your team to participate in your center of excellence to help shape the strategy for your future enhancements.
+Not only does this build ownership and engagement, it helps build excitement for and keep momentum.
+It is called “citizen” development, after all.

 Conclusion

 Get ahead of the game by putting a plan in place first, and if you have already started your initiative, monitor it closely for signs of stress.
-After all, one side benefit of citizen development is bridging the IT and non-IT divide, so that everyone can play a part in growing your business!
+Keep in mind that one (of many) side benefits of citizen development is bridging the IT and non-IT divide, so everyone can play a part in growing your business and contribute to its success.